xzhangfordham/CISTutorials/logOnToServerMac.md

 ### Step 5:
-Once you have successfully logged in, you should see something similar to
+Once you have successfully logged in, you should see something similar to:

     [cking74@storm ~]$